Hindsight-Technology/documentation/other/legal/agreements/msa.rst

 1.10.
 “Bug”
 ----------------------
-means any any failure of the Software that results in a complete stop, error traceback or security breach, and is not directly caused by a defective installation or configuration.
+means any failure of the Software that results in a complete stop, error traceback or security breach, and is not directly caused by a defective installation or configuration.
 Non-compliance with specifications or requirements will be considered as Bugs at the discretion of Company.
 In general terms, a bug typically is, when the Software does not produce the results or performance it was designed to produce.